 The heart is gloriously evocative, rich with magic symbolism – as well as being pretty damned impressive, since as long as we are alive it will faithfully beat its incessant rhythm about 100 000 times each day.

-The famous symbol of the heart I have a more ambivalent attitude towards… (putting aside those votive images the Mexican’s are famous for of hearts aflame).
+However, I have a more ambivalent attitude towards that famous symbol of the heart … (putting aside those votive images the Mexicans are famous for of hearts aflame).

-Well, right now there’s just way too many of them everywhere.
+Well, right now there’s just way too many symbolic hearts everywhere.
 You know the kind I mean – those shiny balloons made out of some weird cellophane stuff, boxes of chocolates, heart shaped cards and jewels, etc. etc.